-Conductive hearing loss means that sounds are not being transmitted between the outer and middle ears.
-The sound never makes it to the inner ear where the cochlea and nerve cells pick it up and send signals to the brain.
-This type of hearing loss is often caused by an otitis media, inflammation in the middle ear that leads to the buildup of fluid.
+Conductive hearing loss means that sounds are not transmitted from the outer world to the inner ear.
+The sound never makes it to the area where the cochlea and nerve cells would have picked it up and sent signals to the brain.
+This type of hearing loss is often caused by otitis media, inflammation or infection in the middle ear that leads to fluid buildup.

 Treatment of Conductive Hearing Loss

 Treatment for conductive hearing loss is more straightforward and usually more successful than treatment for sensorineural hearing loss.
-Treating the underlying infection and inflammation can reverse conductive hearing loss.
+Giving antibiotics to treat the underlying infection and inflammation can reverse conductive hearing loss.

 Treatment of Sensorineural Hearing Loss

-Unlike hearing aids, a cochlear implant does not simply amplify sound; it actually bypasses damaged inner ear nerves and uses mechanical parts to collect, transmit, and convert sounds into electrical impulses that are sent to the brain as sounds.
-These implants may be used in children with severe or total hearing loss.
+Unlike hearing aids, a cochlear implant does not simply amplify sound; it bypasses damaged inner ear nerves and uses mechanical parts to collect and convert sounds into electrical impulses sent to the brain as sounds.
+Cochlear implants may be used successfully in children with severe or even total hearing loss.